Introduction to Internal Controls

 The objectives of internal controls are as follows:

-- To make sure that all the transactions pertaining to the business is conducted according to the guidelines of the authorized management.
+- To ensure that all the transactions data-contrast=” auto”> about the business is conducted according to the guidelines of the authorized management.

-- To make sure every transaction gets systematically recorded in a sequential basis.
+- To make sure every transaction gets systematically recorded on a sequential basis.

-- To make a comparison between assets that are recorded in the books with the actual ones that are exiting and to this in a fixed interval to find any kind of discrepancy.
+- To compare assets recorded in the books with the existing ones and to this in a fixed interval to find any discrepancy.

-- To make a systematic evaluation of the complete accounting process which is used in the authorization of transactions?
+- To systematically evaluate the complete accounting process used in the authorization of transactions?

-- To conduct proper checks and controls to review if the entire organization is in proper shape and to find any loopholes.
+- Conduct proper checks and controls to review if the entire organization is in good shape and to find any loopholes.

 - To make sure optimum utilization of resources is taking place within the firm.

-- To make sure the financial statements are prepared following the guidelines of the accounting concepts and principles.
+- Ensure the financial statements are prepared following the accounting concepts and principles guidelines.

 Principles of Internal Controls

-- The first and foremost principle of accounting control is establishing the responsibilities.
+- The first and foremost principle of accounting control is establishing responsibilities.

 - Maintaining records in sequential order is very important.

-- The segregation of duties is also an important principle of accounting control
+- The segregation of duties is also an essential principle of accounting control.

 - Rotation of employees on a mandatory basis is needed.